Knuxfan24/KnuxLib/README.md

 The following formats are only partially supported and have no implementation in the KnuxTools project, either due to missing functionality or just being unfinished.

-- [Alchemy Engine Map Collision](KnuxLib/Engines/Alchemy/Collision.cs).
+- [Alchemy Engine Map Collision (.hke)](KnuxLib/Engines/Alchemy/Collision.cs).
 There is currently a lot of unknown data in this format that would need to be reverse engineered properly for true support of the format.
 This format also currently lacks any form of Import function and only has a temporary OBJ export solution.

-- [Hedgehog Engine Scene Effect Collision](KnuxLib/Engines/Hedgehog/SceneEffectCollision.cs).
+- [Hedgehog Engine Scene Effect Collision (.bin.fxcol)](KnuxLib/Engines/Hedgehog/SceneEffectCollision.cs).
 Has extremely basic reading and writing (which produces binary identical files to the originals), but the actual purpose of the data and their actual structures is yet to be researched.

-- [Nu2 Engine Scenes](KnuxLib/Engines/Nu2/Scene.cs) and the chunks that make them up.
+- [Nu2 Engine Scenes (.nus/.nux/.gsc)](KnuxLib/Engines/Nu2/Scene.cs) and the chunks that make them up.
 Most of the GameCube version of this format is handled for reading (with one unknown chunk structure), the Xbox version is missing the Texture Set and Geometry Set chunks and the PlayStation 2 version is missing the Texture Set, Material Set, Geometry Set and SPEC Set chunks.
 This format also currently lacks any form of Save, Export or Import function.

-- [Storybook Engine Player Motion Table](KnuxLib/Engines/Storybook/PlayerMotionTable.cs).
+- [Storybook Engine Player Motion Table (.bin)](KnuxLib/Engines/Storybook/PlayerMotionTable.cs).
 Entirely functional besides every value being an unknown.

-- [Storybook Engine Stage Entity Table](KnuxLib/Engines/Storybook/StageEntityTable.cs).
+- [Storybook Engine Stage Entity Table (.bin)](KnuxLib/Engines/Storybook/StageEntityTable.cs).
 Lacks proper object parameters (each byte in the parameter table is read as a seperate parameter with no context) and has a lot of unknown values.

-- [World Adventure Wii Engine Path Spline](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
+- [World Adventure Wii Engine Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.

-- [World Adventure Wii Engine Stage Entity Table](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
+- [World Adventure Wii Engine Stage Entity Table (.set)](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
 Entirely functional besides a lack of proper object parameters (each byte in the parameter table is read as a seperate parameter with no context).